emilianvrd/Maneuvers/Fantasy maneuvers/Fighting moves.md

 ### Bullet split
 Ranged\
 1 action\
 You carefully align your weapon with the edge of your blade, splitting the projectile in two as you fire to attack two different targets.
 As a single action, make two Strikes against two separate targets.
 You must be wielding both a ranged and a melee weapon and the targets must be adjacent to each other and within your weapon's maximum range.
-Each of these attacks takes a –2 penalty to the attack roll.

 ### Called Strike
 You target a specific area of your foe's anatomy to debilitating effect.
 As a two-action activity, declare a part of your foe's anatomy to target and make a Strike.
 If you hit and deal damage, the target takes one of the following effects, based on the body part you targeted.
 The GM should use the stated effects as a guideline when attacking creatures with stranger anatomy—for instance, applying the “arms” effect to a creature's tentacles if those are what the creature uses to attack.